sbaudray/reading-notes/DDD.md

 ## Ubiquitous language

-Each component of the domain is defined within its bounded context.
+Each component of the domain has a definition within its bounded context.
 Definitions do not cross boundaries.
 Everyone speaks the same language inside a bounded context.

 ## Entity